busbey/project-z/agents/java/Readme.txt

 	* Direction.java	- an enum representing the directions agents can move
 	* Message.java	- a container class for agent-agent messages
 	* Position.java - a container class for board positions
-	* RandomAgent.java	- a studid agent
+	* RandomAgent.java	- a stupid agent
 	* SmarterAgent.java	- a smarter agent
 	* State.java	- a container class for the world state
 	* Server.jar	- a server implementation you can use to test.